Daio-io/gulp-list/README.md

 }
 ```

-You now also add WARN tags to your description to display further highlighted information to the user.
+You also add WARN tags to your description to display further highlighted information to the user.
 e.g. It may be a private or CI build task.

 ```json